 Wait a few minutes for the Azure Migrate project to deploy.

-The Azure Migrate: Server Assessment tool is added by default to the new project.
+The Azure Migrate: Discovery and assessment tool is added by default to the new project.

 Prepare the CSV

 Download the CSV template and add server information to it.

 In Migration goals > Servers > Azure Migrate: Discovery and assessment, select Discover.

 Select Download to download the CSV template.
 Alternatively, you can download it directly.

 Gather server data and add it to the CSV file.

 - To gather data, you can export it from tools you use for on-premises server management, such as VMware vSphere or your configuration-management database (CMDB).